February 22, 2021

 “Heat the person, not the space” is the premise upon which co-founder Sally Daub developed the Wrmth company.
 Seeking to provide a proudly Canadian experience, Wrmth’s products are made from modified stone and are offered in a range of colours and patterns inspired by Canadian rock.
 Daub pitched the idea to a panel of public and private sector judges at ventureLAB’s annual Made In York Region Pitch Competition, where she won $15,000 to offer the chairs free-of-charge to local businesses in York Region.
 Following that success, she won an additional $7,000 at the Rural Innovation Challenge to help main street businesses in Simcoe County.

-According to Mayor Frank Scarpitti of Markham, “Expanding patios will … allow [restaurants, bars and cafes] to meet physical distancing and hygiene guidelines.” and as such the City conditionally extended the patio season until December 31, 2020.
+According to Mayor Frank Scarpitti of Markham, “Expanding patios will … allow [restaurants, bars and cafes] to meet physical distancing and hygiene guidelines.”

 Once the province-wide lockdown has lifted, restaurants and cafes will be welcoming their guests once more and looking to open their patios.
 Wrmth’s Hotspot chairs will enable them to accommodate more guests safely.